-This course will be concerned with the question of funds, their deployment and control and the disposition of earnings.
+This course will be concerned with funds, their deployment and control and the disposition of earnings.
 It will deal with short and long term finance from external sources and financing by retention of earnings.
-Attention will be given to the problems associated with the techniques to be followed in raising capital, the control of funds once obtained and the factors to be considered in determining reserve and dividend policies.
-The relevance of conventional accounting techniques for the control of business finance will also be examined.
+Attention will be given to the problems associated with the raising of capital, the control of funds once obtained, and the factors to be considered in determining reserve and dividend policies.
+The relevance of accounting in decision making and in the control of business finance will also be examined.

 Arndt, H. W.: The Australian Trading Banks (F. W. Cheshire) 2nd revised edition, 1960.
+Bradley, J. F.: Fundamentals of Corporation Finance (Rinehart & Co.,

-Bradley, J. F.: Fundamentals of Corporation Finance (Rinehart & Co., Inc., N.Y.).
+Inc., N.Y.).
 Revised edition, 1959.

-Chambers, R. J.: Financial Management (Law Book Co. of A'asia Pty Ltd.) 2nd revised edition, 1958.
+Chambers, R. J.: Financial Management (Law Book Co. of A'asia Pty.
+Ltd.) 2nd revised edition, 1958.